EHRI/ehri-search-tools/README.md

 # Indexer

-**This is a work in progress!**

-This tool brazenly violates the Unix philosophy: Do one thing and do it well.
-Basically this is for convenience: so we don't have to a) have Curl installed on a server, and b) remember web service syntax.
+This is a convenience tool for indexing the EHRI database.
 The basic idea is to read some JSON from a web service (EHRI REST), convert it to another format (Solr Doc), and POST it to another web service (Solr).
 The traditional way to do this would be something like:

 ```
 curl <WS-URL> | convert-json | curl -X POST "Content-type: application/json" <SOLR-UPDATE-URL> --data @-
 ```

-Here, we just bundle the downloading and uploading bits as well, with some convenience syntax.
+Here, we just bundle the downloading and uploading bits as well, with some shortcut syntax.
 There are ways to accomplish the shell pipeline approach using certain options detailed below.

 Notes: To build a jar, use `mvn clean compile assembly:single`.
 The `compile` phase must be present.
 See: